thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **activateUser**
 > User activateUser(activateUserRequest)

   Version: 9.7.0.cl or later   Activates a deactivated user account.
 Requires `ADMINISTRATION` (**Can administer Thoughtspot**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `USER_ADMINISTRATION` (**Can manage users**) privilege is required.
 To activate an inactive user account, the API request body must include the following information:  - Username or the GUID of the user account. - Auth token generated for the deactivated user.
 The auth token is sent in the API response when a user is deactivated. - Password for the user account.

 ### Example